lira-dao/whitepaper/docs/019-Roadmap.md

 ### Q2 2024:

 1. **LIRA DEX Deployment (Arbitrum)**: The launch of the LIRA Decentralized Exchange (DEX) on Arbitrum empowers users with a secure and user-friendly platform for seamless token trading within the LIRA ecosystem.
-2. **LIRA Chain Testnet Launch**: A critical step towards the LIRA Chain mainnet launch, the testnet allows for rigorous testing and refinement of the LIRA blockchain infrastructure.
-3. **TB and LTB Series Token Introduction (Arbitrum)**: The introduction of the Treasury Bond (TB) token and the LTB Series tokens on Arbitrum expands the LIRA ecosystem's utility and functionality.
+2. **TB and LTB Series Token Introduction (Arbitrum)**: The introduction of the Treasury Bond (TB) token and the LTB Series tokens on Arbitrum expands the LIRA ecosystem's utility and functionality.
+3. **TB and LTB Staking and Farming implementation on LIRA DEX**

 ### Q3 2024:

 1. **LIRA DEX Deployment (BSC Chain)**: Expanding the reach of the LIRA DEX, this deployment integrates it with the Binance Smart Chain (BSC) network, fostering wider user adoption.
 2. **DAO Governance System Implementation**: A cornerstone of the LIRA ecosystem's decentralized nature, the DAO governance system is implemented, empowering community members to actively participate in shaping the LIRA ecosystem's future.
-3. **LIRA Chain Business Solutions Integration**: The LIRA Chain embarks on its mission to revolutionize supply chain management by integrating innovative business solutions.

 ## 2025: Unlocking the Full Potential

 ### Q1 2025:

+1. **LIRA Chain Testnet Launch**: A critical step towards the LIRA Chain mainnet launch, the testnet allows for rigorous testing and refinement of the LIRA blockchain infrastructure.
+2. **LIRA Chain Business Solutions Integration**: The LIRA Chain embarks on its mission to revolutionize supply chain management by integrating innovative business solutions.
+3. **Launchpad Feature Introduction (LIRA DEX - LIRA Chain)**: The LIRA DEX on LIRA Chain gains a powerful Launchpad feature, facilitating the incubation and launch of promising new DeFi projects within the LIRA ecosystem.
+4. **Social Mining Mechanism Implementation**: The LIRA ecosystem embraces the concept of Social Mining, rewarding users for their contributions to growing the community and fostering user engagement.

+### Q2 2025:

 1. **LIRA Chain Mainnet Launch**: The highly anticipated launch of the LIRA Chain mainnet signifies a significant milestone, marking the official operational commencement of the LIRA blockchain.
-2. **Launchpad Feature Introduction (LIRA DEX - LIRA Chain)**: The LIRA DEX on LIRA Chain gains a powerful Launchpad feature, facilitating the incubation and launch of promising new DeFi projects within the LIRA ecosystem.
-3. **Social Mining Mechanism Implementation**: The LIRA ecosystem embraces the concept of Social Mining, rewarding users for their contributions to growing the community and fostering user engagement.

-### Q2 2025:

-1. **DAO Establishment**: The LIRA DAO is officially established, marking a pivotal shift towards community-driven governance within the LIRA ecosystem.
+2. **DAO Establishment**: The LIRA DAO is officially established, marking a pivotal shift towards community-driven governance within the LIRA ecosystem.
-2. **LIRA Chain Decentralization Initiation**: The process of decentralizing the LIRA Chain governance commences, progressively transferring control from the development team to the LIRA DAO community.
+3. **LIRA Chain Decentralization**: The process of decentralizing the LIRA Chain governance commences, progressively transferring control from the development team to the LIRA DAO community.

 ---